 Edwin R Sharpe, Jr

-Associated professionally with the University of Texas for more than 30 years, Dr. Edwin R. Sharpe is Clinical Professor in the Department of Educational Leadership and Policy, Senior Advisor to the Provost, and Founding Chairman of the University of Texas Elementary Charter School Management Board.
-He previously served in administrative positions including U.T.
+Associated professionally with the University of Texas for more than 40 years, Dr. Edwin R. Sharpe is Professor of Practice in the Department of Educational Leadership and Policy (ELP), and is the Founding and current Chairman of the University of Texas Elementary Charter School Management Board.
+He previously served in several administrative positions including U.T.
 System Executive Vice Chancellor for Academic Affairs, U.T.
 Austin Vice President for Administration, and Interim President of the University of Texas of the Permian Basin.

-Dr. Sharpe's scholarly and teaching interests include organizational theory and behavior particularly as applied to colleges and universities, educational politics and policy, and the interaction and alignment of educational systems from preschool through postsecondary institutions (a concept of education now commonly called "P-16").
+Dr. Sharpes scholarly and teaching interests include organizational theory and behavior particularly as applied to colleges and universities, educational politics and policy, and the interaction and alignment of educational systems from preschool through post-secondary institutions (a concept of education now commonly called P-20).

-An active member of St. David's Episcopal Church, he has served on the Vestry and the St. David's Endowment Foundation Board.
+An active member of St. David's Episcopal Church, he has served on the Vestry including being Senior Warden and on the St. David's Endowment Foundation Board.
 He is married to Molly Hawkins Sharpe, and they have two sons.